 blood test including: Total cholesterolLDL (bad cholesterol)HDL (good cholesterol)Triglycerides

 Your doctor may recommend more frequent or earlier testing if you have a: Family history of hyperlipidemiaRisk factor or disease that may cause hyperlipidemiaComplication that may result from hyperlipidemia

-Treatment is not only aimed at correcting your
+Treatment is not only aimed at correcting triglyceride

-levels, but also at lowering your overall risk for heart disease and stroke.
+levels, but also at lowering the overall risk for heart disease and stroke.

 There are a number of drugs available, such as

-, to treat this condition and help lower your risk for heart disease.
+, to treat this condition and help lower the risk for heart disease.

 have been shown to reduce